 Even the smallest shopping bag of trash or unwanted/unneeded items counts as a bag.
 Aim for at least 1 bag each and every day (besides the kitchen & bathroom trash) and you are well on your way to decluttering your home!

-I’d like to invite you to join the 40 Bags in 40 Days Decluttering & Homemaking Challenge community on Facebook.
-We are a very supportive community, with the goal of decluttering and cleaning our homes.
+I’d like to invite you to join the Homemaking Basics community on Facebook.
+We are a very supportive community, with the goal of making our house a home.
 We share our challenges and celebrate our successes.
-The group provides a forum for inspiration, as well as tips and tricks for tackling your home.
+The group provides a forum for inspiration, as well as tips and tricks for tackling projects around your home.
 Click here to join.